 About the JET Program

-Short for the Japan Exchange and Teaching Program, this is one of the largest cultural exchange program in the world.
+The Japan Exchange and Teaching Program is one of the largest cultural exchange program in the world.
 Run by the Japanese government, it places participants in primarily rural and suburban placements as employees of local government offices.
 There, they serve as grassroots cultural ambassadors and assistant language teachers for 1-5 years.

 I lived in Tokushima Prefecture, on the island of Shikoku (Japan's 4th-largest), for 2 years.